TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/TutorialDdev.rst

     Should always be "typo3"

 docroot
-    Is the folder in which all files that have to be reached by the browser.
-This folder is commonly called :file:`public`.
+    Is the folder containing files that have to be reached by the webserver.
+It contains the vital entry point :file:`index.php`.
+The folder is commonly called :file:`public`.

 Alternatively you can skip the prompt by supplying all of the required parameters in a single command: